 As with zoom performance, the Sony A58's macro performance will depend entirely on the lens mounted.
 However with the 18-55mm kit lens set to 55mm, the A58 captures a minimum area measuring 2.30 x 1.53 inches (59 x 39 millimeters), which is slightly smaller than average for a kit lens.
 Performance is very good in the center at f/8 with strong detail, though the corners and edges of the frame are quite soft.
 (Most lenses have some softening in the corners at macro distances.)
-The flash did a fair job throttling down at minium distance resulting in slight exposure, though coverage isn't very even,.
-The flash also had no trouble clearing the lens as there is no detectable shadow.
+The flash did a fair job throttling down at minimum distance resulting in slight overexposure, and coverage was somewhat uneven.
+The flash had no trouble clearing the lens as there is no detectable shadow.

 Higher than average geometric distortion at wide angle, but almost no distortion at telephoto.

 With the 18-55mm kit lens, the A58 produces JPEGs with about 1.1 percent barrel distortion at wide angle, which is higher than average and quite noticeable.
 At the telephoto end, there's only about one pixel's worth of wavy distortion, which is difficult to detect.
 This is the tendency for the lens to bend straight lines outward (like a barrel -- usually at wide-angle) or inward (like a pincushion -- usually at telephoto).

 Low levels of C.A. (the camera suppresses it).
 The lens produces some soft corners.